CA-MA-VCM/VCMsCabinet/content/Dangers/Bushman.md

 ## Teleportation(?)

 He's often seen appearing out of, and disappearing into, bushes.
 This is theorized to be a form of teleportation, but he's never truly been seen teleporting directly; the bushes always obscure him.

+# Counters

+- If he tells you to leave, or stop what you're doing, listen.
+The primary 'counter' is to not aggravate him.
+- Do ==not== fight him.
+You will lose.
+If he's aggressive, your best bet is running and slowing him down wherever you can.
+Throw marbles to the floor, put obstacles in his path.
+- Do not harm the forest, or its animals.
+He largely keeps to himself.